Best Way To Plant Apple Trees

 The apples can be frozen whole or sliced.
 Place the apples of a tray covered with baking paper.
 Once the apples are frozen, then transfer the apples into freezer bags.

-Healthy benefits:- Nutritious (high percentage of calories, fiber, vitamin c, k, potassium), best for weight loss, promotes heart health due to its low cholesterol content, low risks towards diabetes, prevents cancer attack, aids in fighting asthma, good for born growth, brain protection and many others.
+A high percentage of calories, fiber, vitamin c, k, potassium.
+Best for weight loss promotes heart health due to its low cholesterol content.
+Low risks towards diabetes, prevent cancer attacks, aids in fighting asthma.
+Good for newborn growth, brain protection, and many others.